nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 `EventDateTimePredicate` implements `Predicate<Event>` which can be passed to a `FilteredList<Event>` to filter the event list.

 The `FilterEventCommand` created by `FilterEventCommandParser` will contain the `EventDateTimePredicate` to filter the event list.
-When the command is executed, the `model` will filter the `FilteredList<Event>` in the event list using the `EventDateTimePredicate` and display only events that fulfils the `EventDateTimePredicate` contained in `FilterEventCommand`.
+When the command is executed, the `model` will filter the `FilteredList<Event>` using the `EventDateTimePredicate` and display only events that fulfils the `EventDateTimePredicate` contained in `FilterEventCommand`.